What Are the Side Effects of Taking Contraceptive Pills for Women with Pcos?

 HiherbsOfficial

-For decades, synthetic hormones like birth control pills have been the go-to solution for managing PCOS symptoms.
+For decades, synthetic hormones like birth control pills have been the go-to solution for managing Pcos symptoms.
 Doctors often prescribe them to regulate menstrual cycles, reduce acne, and lower androgen levels.
 On the surface, they seem like a miracle fix—quick, accessible, and backed by decades of medical use.
-But beneath this veneer of convenience lies a troubling reality: synthetic hormones often mask symptoms while creating new, long-term health challenges.
+But beneath this veneer of convenience lies a troubling reality: synthetic hormones often merely mask the symptoms and do not truly address the underlying issue.
+Moreover, they can also cause new and long-term health problems.

 Sarah's original post on reddit